 Porsche's entry-level roadster is tremendous fun to drive and offers strong 2.7- and 3.4-liter flat six-cylinder engines.
 Both the base and S versions are offered with a choice of a six-speed manual or a seven-speed automated-manual transmission.
-The 2.7-liter we tested is very responsive and the manual shifter is smooth and crisp.
-Handling is still excellent despite some loss of steering feedback and the ride is not punishing.
-The power top deploys quickly and can be operated at speeds up to 35 mph, and the front and rear trunks are still a bonus.
+The 2.7-liter we tested in the base model is very responsive, and the manual shifter is smooth and crisp.
+Handling is still excellent despite some loss of steering feedback in the current generation, and the ride is not punishing.
+The power top deploys quickly and can be operated at speeds up to 35-mph, and the front and rear trunks are still a bonus.
 Reliability has been above average.

 A subscription to ConsumerReports.org includes Consumer Reports road test reports (based on over 50 different tests).